-This perpetual Holy War permeates every part of Bannor society, leaving it almost totally militarized.
-For the Bannor, there is no clear line between religion, family, and politics.
-They apply a frightening religious fervor to the art of war, and their obsession with order makes even the peasant regiments among the best drilled of all the empires.
-All men are trained from childhood in the fighting arts—hand to hand combat, archery, self defense, strength, and agility.
-Unlike most other societies, there are plenty of possibilities for rising through the ranks through bravery and skill, a fact which inspires as much if not more fighting fervor than the religious element.
+The effects of a perpetual Holy War permeate every part of Bannor society, leaving it almost totally militarized.
+For the Bannor, there is no clear line between religion, family, military and politics.
+They apply a frightening religious fervor to the art of war and their obsession with order makes even the peasant regiments among the best drilled of all the empires.
+All men are trained from childhood in the fighting arts…hand to hand combat, archery, self defense, strength and agility.
+Unlike most other societies, there are plenty of possibilities for rising through the ranks by feats bravery and skill, a fact which inspires as much if not more fighting fervor than the religious aspect.

 Because they need to be defended and ready at all times, outlying villages are more like forts, every farm is a small castle, the cities are huge garrison towns but also centers of trade, religion, and diplomacy.
 Few men are without scars from battle and the women are strong willed and hardened.
 They know that the children they raise may one day be lost in battle, and they also know that one day the war may come to them.
 It is a rare woman among the Bannor who cannot handle a sword.